 Sage Dining Services, the College's third-party food service vendor, will ensure all safety precautions are adhered to at Jensen Dining Hall.
-The café in the John Stewart Memorial Library will open for the 2021/22 school year in its normal capacity.
-Service in the dining hall will be offered to everyone on campus.
+The café in the John Stewart Memorial Library will open for the 2021 semester with limited offerings.
+Service in the dining hall will be offered to individuals with meal plans only.
+All food and beverage items will be offered via "grab and go" service on disposable paper goods or be pre-packaged.